Top 11 Cheapest Cars to Insure

 1. Ford KA+

 Ford’s KA+ is a practical and affordable hatchback available in a few spec levels, with the entry-level ‘Studio’ model incredibly cheap on the second hand market.

 Falling under insurance group 1, the KA+ ‘Studio’ is certainly one of the cheapest cars to insure, but it still offers a good range of features.
 A DAB radio, auto start/stop and electric door mirrors come as standard – as does an insurance-friendly immobiliser.

 Its design may be basic, but the KA+ is surprisingly spacious and easy to drive.
 Build quality is impressive and the upgraded 1.2L petrol engine offers improved performance over the old model.

-You can upgrade to the sportier ‘Zetec’ trim from £12,300 for more toys and the option of a more powerful engine, but it moves up to insurance group 5.
+You can upgrade to the sportier ‘Zetec’ trim for more toys and the option of a more powerful engine, but it moves up to insurance group 5.

 Ford’s KA+ offers decent comfort levels and a quiet drive, as well as being roomy enough to accommodate four adults without feeling cramped.
 There are plenty of cubby holes, too, so there’s no shortage of storage.

 Price: From £7,000 used